Georgeudonkwo/blog-platform/README.md

 3. *Comments System*
 4. *User Profile*

+## Answer to Question 1 :
+the answer to question is attached as a *downloadable pdf in the public/docs directory*. the file can be downloaded from the browser using the url:**http:/localhost:50555/docs/question1.pdf**. change the port number accordingly.

 ## Test
 1. if you are using the swagger endpoint. then navigate to the path **blog-api-docs** on your *localhost*, that is swagger endpointis **http:localhost:port/blog-api-docs**